 Focuses on the historical importance of the history of Africans in American society from 1607 until the present, with emphasis on gender and class.
 Course attributes: CRCU, SOCJ.
-Prerequisite: Junior/senior status

-HIST 304 Social History of North Adams 3 cr
+HIST 304 Social History of North Adams

 Examines the ethnic and class history of North Adams and Northern Berkshire, starting with the second half of the 19th century.
 Investigates the industrial development of the community, the experience of the Depression and the growth of Sprague Electric Company as the dominate employer.
-Concludes by reviewing the post-industrial changes in the area, the establishment of MASS MoCA and the prospects for the future.
+Concludes by reviewing the post-industrial changes in the area, the establishment of MASS MoCA and the propects for the future.

 Prerequisite: HIST 203 or HIST 204 or SOCI 100

-HIST 305 Topics in European History 3 cr
+HIST 305 Topics in European History

 Focuses on either the histories of particular European nations or a chronological period, issue or theme in European history.
 Emphasis will be placed on a comprehensive understanding of the subject matter as well as developing skills in reading historical sources, research, writing and oral communication.
-Possible topics include: Europe in the 20 century; History of Britain; History of Russia; History of France; Ancient Greece & Rome.
-Prerequisite: Junior/senior status will be placed on a comprehensive understanding of the subject matter, as well as developing skills in reading historical sources, research, writing and oral communication.
-Possible topics include: History of Japan; History of India; Chinese Culture and Civilization; and the United States and China.
-Course attributes: CRCU, SOCJ.
+Possible topics include: Europe in the 20th century; History of Britain; History of Russia; History of France; Ancient Greece & Rome.